 Senate Joint Resolution 52, sponsored by Lamar, aims to reaffirm the Tennessee General Assembly's commitment to protecting pregnant individuals and their support networks from criminalization related to pregnancy outcomes.
 The resolution highlights the various outcomes of pregnancy, including miscarriage, stillbirth, and abortion, and emphasizes that no one should face arrest or civil penalties for experiencing or assisting with a pregnancy loss.
 It notes that Tennessee has a high incidence of criminal charges against pregnant individuals and cites opposition from major legal and medical organizations to the criminalization of pregnancy outcomes.

-The resolution further underscores the importance of social support from family and friends during pregnancy and the challenges posed by laws that criminalize pregnancy loss.
-It argues that such laws complicate the grieving process and disproportionately affect low-income individuals and people of color.
-Ultimately, the resolution expresses the intention that Tennessee laws should not be used to prosecute pregnant individuals or their loved ones for their pregnancy outcomes, promoting a more compassionate approach to these sensitive situations.
+The resolution further underscores the importance of family and friends as vital support systems for pregnant and parenting individuals, arguing that the threat of legal repercussions complicates the emotional and physical challenges associated with pregnancy loss.
+It calls for laws that do not penalize pregnant individuals or their loved ones, particularly noting that such laws disproportionately affect low-income individuals and people of color.
+Ultimately, the resolution expresses the intention that Tennessee laws should not be used to criminalize pregnancy outcomes, thereby promoting a more supportive environment for those affected.